rafadevx/desafio-login-twitch/README.md

 $ expo start
 ```

+## :memo: License
+This project is under the MIT license.
+See the [LICENSE](https://github.com/rafadevx/desafio-login-twitch/blob/master/LICENSE) for more information.

 ---

-:computer: Made by Rafael Del Grossi [Get in touch!](www.linkedin.com/in/rafael-del-grossi-b9063831)
+:computer: Made by Rafael Del Grossi :speech_balloon: [Get in touch!](www.linkedin.com/in/rafael-del-grossi-b9063831)

 [nodejs]: https://nodejs.org/
 [yarn]: https://yarnpkg.com/